 New Parking Meter Rates in Central Downtown

-On March 15, 2019, the Parking Authority of Baltimore City adjusted parking meter rates for the fourth time in Central Downtown using Demand-Based Parking Meter Rate Setting.
+The Parking Authority of Baltimore City adjusted parking meter rates for the sixth time in Central Downtown using Demand-Based Parking Meter Rate Setting.
 Using occupancy data collected every six months, the Parking Authority is adjusting rates slowly and incrementally (no more than 25₵ every six months) to produce one or two available parking spaces on each block face (15-25% availability; or 75-85% occupancy).

 The following formula is used to determine rate adjustments:

 - If the average occupancy rate is above 85% in a block (higher than the target range), the rate will go up to discourage some parkers from parking on this block, creating more available parking spaces.

 - If the average occupancy rate is below 75% in a block (lower than the target range), the rate will go down to encourage more parkers to park on this block.

 - If the average occupancy rate is between 75% and 85% (the target range), the rate will not change because there are already one or two parking spaces available.

 CBD Meter Rate Adjustment Study Round 6, Fall 2019